vish-mzn/Practice-Java/README.md

-# Practice-Java
+# Practice-Java-All

-Just for testing
+This project is to practice Java and all.

-I am starting back to practice the Java again
+Feel free to contribute by adding new folders to the project.

-Third commit.
+Thanks.